SAINT GUINEFORT,

 Galgos are a similar breed to greyhounds… in fact they are called “Spanish Greyhounds.”
 The plight of galgos in Spain is heartbreaking.
 Thousands of these dogs are abandoned or killed every year, sometimes brutally when their owners are done using them to hunt … estimates have ranged from around 50,000-100,000 dogs per year!
 You can help these dogs in need by donating to a Galgos Rescue group of your choice.

 Please note: This is a personal website and was created by an author who is not a professional academic or historian.
 While the author has researched the history of Saint Guinefort and other topics found in this page, there is the possibility of errors or omissions.
 In addition, interpretations of history can vary and change over time.
+Some of the images of artwork found on this website have been cropped and/or altered from their original versions.
 This website was created with and is hosted on Squarespace.